 FAQs About Online RN to BSN Programs

-Many nurses enter the health care field by completing an associate degree or a hospital diploma program, then passing the NCLEX to become an RN.
+Many nurses enter the healthcare field by completing an associate degree or a hospital diploma program, then passing the NCLEX to become a registered Nurse (RN).
 While this is the quickest path to a career in registered nursing, it can also be the most limiting.
-Whether you are seeking a promotion or looking for a new job, a Bachelor of Science in Nursing (BSN) is often required for the best opportunities.
+Whether you are seeking a promotion or looking for a new job, the online RN to Bachelor of Science in Nursing (BSN) program from St. Thomas University (STU) can help you land new opportunities.

-The American Association of Colleges of Nursing (AACN) reports that 82% of hospitals and health care employers now prefer to hire BSN-prepared nurses.
+The American Association of Colleges of Nursing (AACN) reports that 69.8% of hospitals and healthcare employers now prefer to hire BSN-prepared nurses.
 One reason is that BSN RNs have additional knowledge in areas such as research and evidence-based practice.
-They also bring skills in care planning and coordination to their role, and they understand how to adapt best practices to a wide range of health care settings.
+They also bring skills in care planning and coordination to their role, and they understand how to adapt best practices to a wide range of healthcare settings.

 Online RN to BSN programs are designed to help busy nurses complete their degree while working full time.
-Courses are accelerated so students can move through material quickly, learn faster and still have time for patients, friends and family.
-Follow the links below to learn more about the RN to BSN degree and the benefits of earning it online.
+Courses are accelerated so students can move through material quickly, learn faster, and still have time for patients, friends and family.
+The questions below will help you learn more about the RN to BSN degree and the benefits of earning it online.

 What Is an RN to BSN Program?